thinkshout/thinkshout/blog/_posts/2016-05-27-roadmap-to-retention.md

 What we can do however is provide some basic guidance and make recommendations based on what we in the fundraising community have seen work for us.

 * Content: Keep it fresh and up to date on your website - give people a reason to keep coming back to you.
-This isn’t just of benefit to donors, by the way -- refreshing content is good for google crawlers.
+This isn’t just of benefit to donors, by the way -- refreshing content is good for Google crawlers.
 They’re responsible for presenting the best content in search results to end users.
-If your site or home page hasn’t been refreshed in some time, google may not give you top billing in the search results.
+If your site or home page hasn’t been refreshed in some time, Google may not give you top billing in the search results.
 There’s a lot more that goes into SEO, but that’s a topic for another time.
 Bottom line is, don’t let things get stale.

 * It’s like the theme from the Golden Girls, “Thank you for being a friend” er, donor: Set up a stewardship series to be sure you thank your supporters for being awesome.
 You can’t do the vital work for your cause without them, so show your appreciation!
 All this money you’ve been asking people for is presumably going towards something good and valuable, share those successes -- and make your donors the star.